Top 10 Favorite Acting Performances with a Short Amount of Actual Screen Time

 1 Jack Nicholson (A Few Good Men)

 Colonel Nathan R. Jessup.
-Probably not a huge surprise, Nicholson was only in 3 scenes in the film, but his dialog and powerful acting will stick with many of us for a lifetime.
+Probably not a huge surprise, Nicholson was only in three scenes in the film, but his dialogue and powerful acting will stick with many of us for a lifetime.

 2 Alec Baldwin (Glengarry Glen Ross)